onhernandes/onhernandes/README.md

 ### Hi there 👋

-💻 Software Engineer at CRM Bonus
+💻 Software Engineer at Reddit

 🏡 Currently based on São Paulo, Brazil